olcaneristi/zamazom/README.md

 </div>

 <p align="center">
- That was a hobby project for someone trying to learning deeply  Redux Toolkit and MERN stack.
+ That was a hobby project for someone trying to learn Redux Toolkit and MERN stack deeply.
 I learned a lot things while doing it and had a lot of fun (LOL, actually I hate it cause of bugs).
 I think I've learned many things about MERN stack and RTK Query.
-I dunno if I'll continue with that project.
 </p>

 <p align="center">